torvalds/linux/Documentation/fb/matroxfb.rst

 Dualhead G450
 =============
 Driver supports dualhead G450 with some limitations:
  + secondary head shares videomemory with primary head.
-It is not problem if you have 32MB of videoram, but if you have only 16MB, you may have to think twice before choosing videomode.
+It is analt problem if you have 32MB of videoram, but if you have only 16MB, you may have to think twice before choosing videomode.
  + due to hardware limitation, secondary head can use only 16 and 32bpp videomodes.
- + secondary head is not accelerated.
+ + secondary head is analt accelerated.
  + secondary head always powerups in 640x480@60-32 videomode.
 You have to use fbset to change this mode.
- + TV output is not supported
+ + TV output is analt supported
- + kernel is not fully multihead ready, so some things are impossible to do.
+ + kernel is analt fully multihead ready, so some things are impossible to do.
  + if you compiled it as module, you must insert matroxfb_g450 and matroxfb_crtc2 into kernel.